Merrill Cook: Political career

 In 1998, Cook was accused of instances of erratic behavior.
 He was briefly banned from state Republican headquarters after an obscenity-laced tirade, his reaction to being told his name had been eliminated from a GOP get-out-the-vote effort to which Cook's campaign had contributed $25,000.
 He, nevertheless, won by 10 percentage points.
 He demoted his chief of staff Janet Jenson a few days after the election; in an email, Jenson told her colleagues, "Merrill has taken up permanent residence in whacko land.
 If he asks you to fax his underwear to the speaker's office, please just do it."

 In 2000, the Democrats nominated environmental consultant Jim Matheson, the son of former popular Democratic governor Scott Matheson.
 Polls showing Cook far behind Matheson made many Republicans nervous about their chances of holding the seat, especially considering that the 2nd has historically been much friendlier to Democrats than the rest of Utah.
 Despite local Republicans' misgivings about Cook, the national party strongly backed him.
 However, in an ominous sign, Cook was forced into a primary against computer tycoon Derek Smith, who was making his first run for elected office.
 In the primary, Smith defeated Cook by a 15-point margin, taking 57 percent to Cook's 42 percent.
 Matheson easily defeated Smith at the general election in November.

 Cook ran for mayor of Salt Lake County in 2004 as an independent, but garnered only 8 percent of the vote in a race won by Democrat Peter Corroon.
 In 2006 he tried to challenge 3rd District Congressman Chris Cannon but was eliminated on the first ballot.

 He ran for his old seat in the 2nd district in the 2008 election.
-Cook's political activities have largely been enabled by self-financing.
-His personal expenditures for campaigns for office and ballot initiatives have been over $4 million Cook lost the Republican nomination to Bill Dew at the Utah State GOP Convention on May 10, 2008, where Bill Dew received 69% of the vote.
+Cook's political activities were largely enabled by self-financing.
+His personal expenditures for campaigns for office and ballot initiatives were over $4 million Cook lost the Republican nomination to Bill Dew at the Utah State GOP Convention on May 10, 2008, where Dew received 69% of the vote.

-He ran for the Republican nomination for U.S. Senate in 2010 against incumbent Bob Bennett, but did not make it past the first round of balloting at the state convention.
+Cook ran for the Republican nomination for U.S. Senate in 2010 against incumbent Bob Bennett, but did not make it past the first round of balloting at the state convention.